yesgee/socialights/project-plan.md

 **Interoperability**

-* The supported OS for the mobile app is android. (minimum sdk version should be added)
+* The supported OS for the mobile app is android.

 **Performance**